Since 1921 - Jefferson County, Colorado

 Here's What Happened

 In 2023, the County launched its Together Jeffco initiative, a complete update of its land use codes and other planning documents.
 The process includes input from Jeffco citizens and many other stakeholders.
 In late June, the County released the latest draft of the Comprehensive Master Plan, which recommends what the County determines is the most appropriate land use for all areas of unincorporated Jeffco.
 In conjunction with the release of the draft CMP, the County released a new draft of its Future Land Use Map.
-The map sets the land use throughout the Wide Acres neighborhood as Urban Residential, allowing high-density apartment buildings and townhomes just like you see in Denver anywhere in what now is a rural neighborhood with narrow streets and no sidewalks.
+The map sets the land use throughout the Wide Acres neighborhood as Urban Residential (description below), allowing high-density apartment buildings and townhomes just like you see in Denver anywhere in what now is a rural neighborhood with narrow streets and no sidewalks.
 The County is now accepting comments on both the draft CMP and draft map.
 Comments must be submitted by July 30.

 In 2024, Governor Polis proposed and signed a bill – HB24-1313 – that MANDATES cities and counties allow Denver-type, high-density housing throughout the metro area.
 It designates “transit corridors,” which include all properties within a quarter mile of a bus route and half mile from a rail station.
 And that’s where super high-density developments, from 15 to 40+ dwelling units per acre, mostly go.
 The bill does not care what currently exists along those routes, including a 100-year-old neighborhood like ours.
 Some local governments – Arvada, Westminster, and others – have chosen to fight the mandate on state constitutional grounds of usurping the authority of local governments instead of complying, and have sued the governor.
 To date, Jeffco has chosen to comply.